Before you go to the effort of compressing your PowerPoint presentation, ask yourself if you even need to bother?

 Just be aware that NOT everything in your presentation will properly convert to the PDF file format.

-To learn all the ins and outs of converting a PowerPoint presentation into the PDF file format (and the types of content you will lose), learn more here.
+To learn all the ins and outs of converting a PowerPoint presentation into the PDF file format (and the types of content you will lose), read our PDF guide here.